addenergyx/cashback-data-pipeline/README.md

 - Present a clear and user-friendly interface for tracking and analysis, empowering users with actionable financial information.
 - Serverless architecture for scalability and cost efficiency.

+Example of data can be found at `rewards.csv` and `transactions.csv`

 ### Dashboard
 [Dashboard](https://lookerstudio.google.com/reporting/1e51be85-1fee-4fee-b280-1349dffd0a28)